ItaiHammer/Better-Express/README.md

 # Better Express

-Better Express is an NPM module for creating a custom environment with extra features for Express development.
+Better Express is an NPM module for creating a custom environment with extra features for Express Server development.

 ## Installation